benedictjones/EiM_MaterialProxy/README.md

 USing the selected dataset, the DE algorithm repeats itself 10 times on each of the networks, each run has 40 iterations/generations.
 This is repeated for the different algorithm feature combinations (shuffle, input and output weights).
 Depending on the speed of your processor and the number of cores used, the **execution time** may be up to **a week**.

+## Data Sets

+The datasets used in the paper (the 2DDS and con2DDS) can be found as hdf5 files in EiM_MaterialProxy\Module_LoadData\data .